Housing and Residence Life FAQ

 How are housing assignments made?

-There are many factors that go into housing assignments: available space, enrollment classification, living learning communities, athletics, honors, etc. Assignments are mostly made on a first-come-first-served basis.
-That's why it is very important that once the application portal opens, you complete your application as soon as possible.
+There are many factors that go into housing assignments: available space, enrollment classification, living learning communities, athletics, honors, etc.

 What are the Living Learning Communities?

 Living Learning Communities are specialized programs that combine the conventional residential experience with support from faculty, integrated resources from sponsoring departments, and a 360-degree approach to student learning.
+Contact each department for enrollment and information.

 What do I need to bring for living on campus?